Fyodor Dostoevsky: Ancestry

 Dostoevsky's paternal ancestors were part of a Russian noble family of Russian Orthodox Christians.
-The family traced its roots back to Aslan Chelebi-Мurza, a Tatar warlord who defected from the Golden Horde and joined the Russian side in 1389, eventually converting to Christianity from Islam.
-A few centuries later, another ancestor of Dostoyevsky, Danilo Irtishch, was granted lands in the Pinsk region (for centuries part of the Polish-Lithuanian Commonwealth, now in Belarus) in 1509 for his services under a local prince, his progeny then taking the name "Dostoevsky" based on a village there called Dostojewo (derived from Old Polish dostojnik – dignitary).
+The family traced its roots back to Aslan Chelebi-Murza, who defected from the Golden Horde and joined the Russian side in 1389, eventually converting to Christianity from Islam.
+A few centuries later, another ancestor of Dostoyevsky, Danilo Irtishch, was granted lands in the Pinsk region (for centuries part of the Polish–Lithuanian Commonwealth, now in Belarus) in 1509 for his services under a local prince, his progeny then taking the name "Dostoevsky" based on a village there called Dostojewo (derived from Old Polish dostojnik – dignitary).

 Dostoevsky's immediate ancestors on his mother's side were merchants; the male line on his father's side were priests.

 In 1809, the 20-year-old Mikhail Dostoevsky enrolled in Moscow's Imperial Medical-Surgical Academy.
-From there, he was assigned to a Moscow hospital, where he served as a military doctor, and in 1818 he was appointed a senior physician.
+From there, he was assigned to a Moscow hospital, where he served as a military doctor, and in 1818, he was appointed a senior physician.
 In 1819, he married Maria Nechayeva.
 The following year, he took up a post at the Mariinsky Hospital for the poor.
-In 1828, when his two sons, Mikhail and Fyodor, were eight and seven respectively, he was promoted to collegiate assessor, a position which raised his legal status to that of the nobility and enabled him to acquire a small estate in Darovoye, a town about 150 km (100 miles) from Moscow, where the family usually spent the summers.
-Dostoevsky's parents subsequently had seven more children: Varvara (1822–1893) – Married a civil servant and lived a quiet life, Andrei (1825–1897) – Memoirist and wrote about family history, Lyubov (born and died 1829), Vera (1829–1896) – Married a doctor and maintained family ties, Nikolai (1831–1883) – Struggled with alcoholism and had a troubled life, Aleksandra (1835–1889) – Married a military officer and lived privately, and Yelizaveta (born and died 1837).
+In 1828, when his two sons, Mikhail and Fyodor, were eight and seven, respectively, he was promoted to collegiate assessor, a position which raised his legal status to that of the nobility and enabled him to acquire a small estate in Darovoye, a town about 150 km from Moscow, where the family usually spent the summers.
+Dostoevsky's parents subsequently had seven more children: Varvara (1822–1893) – married a civil servant and lived a quiet life, Andrei (1825–1897) – memoirist who wrote about family history, Lyubov (born and died 1829), Vera (1829–1896) – married a doctor and maintained family ties, Nikolai (1831–1883) – struggled with alcoholism and had a troubled life, Aleksandra (1835–1889) – married a military officer and lived privately, and Yelizaveta (born and died 1837).